prokophanzl/AsTRiQue/README.md

 Not feeling like doing the perception experiment yourself?
 You can still see AsTRiQue in action by running the `virtual_agent.ipynb` notebook locally or checking out the [virtual agent showcase notebook online](https://colab.research.google.com/github/prokophanzl/AsTRiQue/blob/main/virtual_agent.ipynb).
 Instead of querying you as the oracle, the model will query a lookup table of a real participant who took part in the original experiment.

 ### 📊 Dataset
-The showcase makes use of data from Bořil (YEAR), where he investigated the categorization of Czech sibilants /s/ vs. /z/ and /ʃ/ vs. /ʒ/ as a function of two acoustic parameters: voicing (quantified as the percentage of the segment exhibiting periodic vocal fold vibration) and segmental duration (in ms).
+The showcase makes use of data from Kocjančič and Bořil (2025), where they investigated categorization of Czech sibilants /s/ vs. /z/ and /ʃ/ vs. /ʒ/ as a function of two acoustic parameters: voicing (quantified as the percentage of the segment exhibiting periodic vocal fold vibration) and segmental duration (in ms).
 For the purposes of the showcase, /s/ and /ʃ/ were batched together, as were /z/ and /ʒ/.

 ### 🗂️ Data Structure
 #### 📁 data/data.csv